 Pour the nut mixture into the prepared loaf tin and press down firmly.

 Cover with foil and bake in the oven for 40-45 minutes, removing the foil for the last 15 minutes until golden brown.
 Once cooked, the nut roast should be firm to the touch.
 Remove from the oven and cool for 20-30 minutes, allowing the nut roast to firm up before removing from the tin.
 Then, slice, serve and enjoy!

 - Vegan Nut Roast: to make this a vegan nut roast, use flax eggs instead of regular eggs.
-It will work well and taste great.

 - Use Different Winter Vegetables: This easy nut roast recipe is so adaptable you can swap the squash with various veggies.
 I’ve tried some fab options: Brussels sprouts, bell pepper, mashed parsnip, and cremini mushrooms.
 But use what you love.